Hydraulic Cylinder Bore 203.2 mm x Stroke 680 mm

 - Rod diameter: Variable, but typically 80-100mm for cylinders of this size, depending on operating pressure.

-- Overall Cylinder Dimensions: The total length of the cylinder (at rest) can be calculated as the sum of the stroke, bore length, and cylinder ends, including any mounting plates.
+- Overall Cylinder Dimensions: The overall length of the cylinder (at rest) can be calculated as the sum of the stroke, bore length, and cylinder ends, including any mounting plates.

 Maximum operating pressure: Typically between 250 and 350 bar, depending on model and construction.